Rurusachi/ffta2-editor/README.md

 - (Optional) (Apply the animation fix patch first if you haven't already) Create a new Unit Sprite by copying an existing one.
 Many units also have an in-water sprite, copy this too if needed.

 # How to make Al-Cid able to change jobs:
-- Select the Agent Job and go to the Other tab and enable "Can change jobs".
+- Select the Agent Job and go to the Other tab and enable `Can change jobs`.
 - Create a new Job Requirement.
 Set it as unique to Al-Cid.
 - Set the Agent Job's `Job Requirement` field (in the Other tab) to match the index of the one you just created.